 "By which you mean?"

-"I mean, if the Royal Tai had died, then Taiki would choose the next king, right?
-And even if the Royal Tai is okay, if Taiki died then the Royal Tai would soon follow him, in which case a new taika would be born on Mt.
+“I mean, if the Imperial Tai had died, then Taiki would choose the next emperor, right?
+And even if the Imperial Tai is okay, if Taiki was dead then the Imperial Tai would die not long after, in which case a new taika would be born on Mt.
 Hou.
-The new kirin of Tai would choose the new king of Tai."
+The new kirin of Tai would choose the new emperor of Tai.”

 "That is indeed the case."

-"However, Taiki is not dead.
-So there's no reason for the next kirin to be born, right?
-But we don't believe the Royal Tai is dead either.
-So even if Taiki is alive and well, there's no need to chose a new king."
+“However, Taiki is not dead.
+So there’s no reason for the next kirin to be born, right?
+But we don’t believe the Imperial Tai is dead either.
+If Taiki is alive and well, there’s no need to chose a new emperor.”

 Shouryuu agreed.
-"That is the sum of it.
-Because both the Royal Tai and Taiki continue to live, it stands to reason that there should be no change of government in Tai."
+“That is the sum of it.
+Because both the Imperial Tai and Taiki continue to live, it stands to reason that there should be no change of government in Tai.”

 "But large numbers of refugees are leaving the shores of Tai.
 Tai is currently in a terrible state of affairs."

-"Yes it is.
-Youma are flocking to the coasts in no small numbers.
-The once numerous flow of refugees has dwindled considerably."
+“Yes it is.
+Swarms of youma are flocking to the coasts.
+The once numerous flow of refugees has dwindled considerably.”

 "A pretender sits on the throne.
 The appropriate enthronement rites and rituals have not taken place.
 The kingdom is still in chaos.
 Don't we have any way of correcting these injustices?"

-"As long as the true king lives, the term pretender doesn't technically apply.
-But it's close enough.
+“As long as the true emperor lives, the term pretender doesn’t technically apply.
+But it’s close enough.
 In situations like this, the only recourse is for the people of Tai to rise up.
-We don't know what has become of the Royal Tai and Taiki, but the province lords and the people must unite their strength and strike back against the pretender.
-Doing so remains true to the rule of law."
+We don’t know what has become of the Imperial Tai and Taiki, but the province lords and the people must unite and strike back against the pretender.
+Doing so remains true to the rule of law.”

-"But it's been six years since the Imperial Rescript stating that the Royal Tai was dead.
+“But it’s been six years since Tai published an Imperial Rescript stating that the Imperial Tai was dead.
 If all that was needed to strike at the pretender was a call to action, then it would have happened already.
-Didn't Risai risk life and limb to come here and petition me because that was not possible?"
+Didn’t Risai risk life and limb to come here and petition me because that was not possible?”

 "Probably."